OperatorJack/Magic-Mechanics/MM - Enhanced Telekinesis/00 - Core/MM - Enhanced Telekinesis - Readme.txt

 This mod requires the most recently nightly build of MWSE.
 Please be sure to run the mwse-update.exe before playing this mod.
 If your MWSE build is not from January 12, 2020 or newer, you will receive errors.

 ===Description===
 Inspired by Fliggerty's Better Telekinesis, using telekinesis will now propel objects towards you with special effects instead of immediately picking the item up.
 Once they reach a certain distance from you, they will automatically be picked up.
-Items than cannot be picked up (beds, doors, etc.) and owned books will not use this new mechanic.
+Items than cannot be picked up (beds, doors, etc.) and owned books will not be propelled towards you.
+These objects will instead show a temporary VFX.

 If you change cells while an item is being moved towards you, or under certain other conditions, the item will be returned to it's original location.